-Deferred awards are subject to malus and clawback (see Other features of the Group remuneration framework below for more information).
+Deferred awards are subject to malus and clawback (see Other features of the Group's remuneration frameworks on page 12 for more information).

 Unvested awards may be retained on separation in other circumstances, such as retrenchment or retirement.
 Where unvested awards do not lapse on cessation of employment, they will continue to be held by the individual subject to the terms and conditions of the offer.